President Trump's comments on Green Beret charged with murder rile legal experts

 But Trump’s actions are worrying national security experts, who fear presidential involvement in a still-pending military court case will make it harder to have a fair trial.

-Rachel VanLandingham, the former chief of international law with United States Central Command under President George W. Bush and President Barack Obama, and now a professor at Southwestern Law School, told NBC News that, "as commander in chief, [Trump] has an obligation to ensure a fair administration of military justice."
+Rachel VanLandingham, the former chief of international law with U.S. Central Command under Presidents George W. Bush and Barack Obama, and now a professor at Southwestern Law School, told NBC News that Trump, as commander in chief, has "an obligation to ensure a fair administration of military justice."

-To do this, VanLandingham said, the president cannot pressure lower-level commanders to make decisions, which she believes the President's Sunday tweet does.
+To do this, VanLandingham said, the president cannot pressure lower-level commanders to make decisions, which she believes the president did in his tweet on Sunday.

 Dr. Karen Greenberg, director of Fordham Law School’s Center for National Security, agreed, telling NBC News “It’s inappropriate for the executive [branch] to interfere.”

-Note: CORRECTION (Dec.
-19, 11:35 a.m.
-ET): An earlier version of this article misspelled the first name of a former Green Beret charged with murder in the 2010 death of a suspected Afghan bomb maker.
-He is Maj.
-Mathew Golsteyn, not Matthew.